wundergraph/apollo-compatibility/README.md

 import { ApolloGateway } from '@apollo/gateway';
 import { ApolloServer } from '@apollo/server';
 import { startStandaloneServer } from '@apollo/server/standalone';
-import { SchemaLoader } from '@wundergraph/cosmo-schema-loader';
+import { SchemaLoader } from '@wundergraph/cosmo-to-apollo-schema';

 dotenv.config();

-// By default, the schema is fetched from the Cosmo Cloud CDN const cosmoSchemaLoader = new SchemaLoader({
+// Fetches from Cosmo Cloud CDN by default const cosmoSchemaLoader = new SchemaLoader({
   cdn: {
-    // Provide the token for your federated graph on Cosmo.
+    // Token for your federated graph on cosmo.
-    // You can generate it using `wgc router token create`
     token: process.env.GRAPH_TOKEN,
   },
   pollInterval: 3000,